aozbakir/ai-swe-lab/README.md

 ---

 🔎 rag/ — Retrieval-Augmented Generation Pipeline
-A full RAG (Retrieval-Augmented Generation) system that:
+A modular RAG (Retrieval-Augmented Generation) system with CLI tools that:
-- Ingests and preprocesses legal documents (EU AI Act)
+- Ingests and preprocesses documents via configurable pipeline
-- Chunks them into coherent segments
+- Chunks content using various strategies (character, recursive)
-- Creates and indexes vector embeddings
+- Creates and manages FAISS vector store with embeddings
-- Performs semantic search to retrieve relevant context
-- Feeds that into an LLM to generate high-quality answers
+- Supports multiple search strategies (similarity, MMR)
+- Provides interactive QA interface with timeout handling
+- Configurable with LM Studio, OpenAI, or Hugging Face models
-- 💡 Use this as a base for document-driven assistants or question-answering apps
+- 💡 Use this as a production-ready base for document QA systems

 ---